The Family’s Role in Addiction Treatment

 Addiction treatment facilities typically include a family care component focused on the individual struggling with addiction.
-American Addiction Centers views addiction as a disease that affects and includes the entire family.
+American Addiction Centers views addiction as a disease that touches all members of the family in some way.
 We believe the disease of addiction affects each family member at the same level as it does the individual “just differently” therefore, we treat the whole family system.

-In addition to offering family therapy sessions and on-site intensive workshops, our family program is also offered online and via telephone conference.
-Developed by Wayne Raiter, MA, LICSW, our family program uses the Systemic Family Intervention Model.
+In addition to offering on-site family therapy sessions and intensive workshops, our family program is offered online and via telephone conference.
+Our family program uses the Systemic Family Intervention Model developed by Wayne Raiter, MA, LICSW.

 This program is educational and therapeutic with respect to helping families understand how addiction has affected them and how to develop and implement healthy coping strategies, especially when feelings of anxiety and fear arise.

 This program is designed to provide multiple families the opportunity to interact with one another as well as the clinicians.
 Families often find support and comfort in knowing other families are experiencing similar issues.